babakfp/svelte-outclick/README.md

-In short `on:clickOutside`.
+In short `on:outclick`.
 This is a simple Svelte component that allows you to listen for clicks outside of an element.
 - No extra wrapper (it's optional)
 - Exclude other elements from event target

 ## Installation
 ```
-pnpm add -D babakfp/svelte-click-outside
+pnpm add -D babakfp/svelte-outclick
 ```
 Most installed in 'devDependencies'.